duncan-f/Plymouth-Themes/README.md

 - After cloing it just copy and paste your desired Plymouth Theme to `/usr/share/plymouth/themes/`

-- Now just set it as default Plymouth theme and make sure to rebuild `initrd` for that just use command given below:-
+- Now just set it as default Plymouth theme and make sure to rebuild `initrd` for that just use command given below :-

 - For Bsol-Theme
 ```